Therapeutic Horticulture

 In nature, and especially within a therapeutic horticulture program, there are opportunities for people of all abilities to spend time working in the soil… to nurture something… to feel that unique sense of accomplishment as a seed grows to a mature, fruiting plant.

-At the height of the pandemic, the Sunrise Village team launched a series of container gardening workshops that families could do from the safety of their homes.
-Some participants joined the live, virtual workshops, and others used the recorded video and printed guides to complete their projects.
+In 2020, Sunrise Village team launched programming with a series of container gardening workshops that families could do from the safety of their homes.
+Some participants joined the live, virtual workshops, and others used the recordings and printed guides to complete their projects.

 Workshops Offered

-Flower hanging basket, potted herbs, succulent planter, & terrarium
+Flower basket, potted herbs, succulent planter, & terrarium

 Families Served